afska/gba-remote-play/README.md

   <img src="https://user-images.githubusercontent.com/1631752/124885912-2437c080-dfaa-11eb-9eac-006ba64429b8.png">
 </p>

 > This is what happens on an SPI cycle.
 Both devices use shift registers to move bits of data circularly.
 You can read more about the data transmission protocol [here](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Data_transmission).

 The GBA can work both as master or as slave, but the Raspberry Pi only works as master.
 So, the Raspberry controls the clock.

 As for the connection, only 4 pins are required for the transmission: **CLK** (clock), **MOSI** (master out, slave in), **MISO** (master in, slave out), and **GND** (ground).

 - On the GBA, these are Pin 5 (_SC_), Pin 3 (_SI_), Pin 2 (_SO_), and Pin 6 (_GND_).
-- On the RPI, these are GPIO 11 (_SPI0 SCLK_), GPIO 10 (_SPI0 MOSI_), GPIO 9 (_SPI0 MISO_), and one of its multiples GNDs.
+- On the RPI, these are GPIO 11 (_SPI0 SCLK_), GPIO 10 (_SPI0 MOSI_), GPIO 9 (_SPI0 MISO_), and one of its multiple GNDs.

 <p align="center">
   <i>GBA <-> Raspberry Pi connection diagram</i>